 Cashout goes hand in hand with live in play betting and streaming.

 The vast majority of bets cashed out are done so in play.
-Cash In is also available on most major in play markets for the top sports.
+Cash Out is also available on most major in play markets for the top sports.

 Streaming gives you the biggest advantage as it allows you to spot changes that could effect a result that are not reflected in normal statistics.

-If you can spot these changes early and cash out before the stats change it can be profitable.
+If you can spot these changes early and cash out before the stats change it can be beneficial.

 Bonuses, Free Bets and other Promotions